 A few places sell an adjustable foot that also doubles up as an invisible zipper foot.

-Traditionally this is the zip to use at the centre back of a dress or top when you don't want to use an invisible zip.
+This style of zip is traditionally used at the centre front or back of a dress or top when you don't want to use an invisible zip.

 Stitch the seam below the zip.
-Then machine tack the opening 15mm from the edge using the longest stitch on your machine.
+Then machine tack the opening, use your patterns seam allowance, on the longest stitch on your machine has.
 Press the seam open.

 The top stitching needs to be about 7mm either side of the seam.
 You can mark this in different ways: